Search for decays of the Higgs boson into pair-produced pseudoscalar particles decaying into $\tau^+\tau^-\tau^+\tau^-$ using $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector

-A search for the production of a pair of new pseudoscalar particles promptly decaying into four $\tau$-leptons, where either one or two of them then decays into hadrons ($\tau_{\text{had}}$) is presented.
+A search for the production of a pair of new pseudoscalar particles promptly decaying into four $\tau$-leptons is presented.
 The result presented uses the full Run-2 collision data at a centre-of-mass energy $\sqrt{s}=13~\TeV$ recorded with the ATLAS detector.
 The data collected from 2015 to 2018 corresponds to an integrated luminosity of $140\,\text{fb}^{-1}$.
 The search targets the process $H\to aa\to \tau^+\tau^-\tau^+\tau^-$ and probes the mass range $15\,\GeV<m_a<60\,\GeV$.
 The sensitivity is limited below the lower mass value by the angular separation required for the final-state objects, while it is limited beyond the upper mass value by the kinematic threshold for on-shell Higgs boson decays, $m_H/2=62.5\,\GeV$.
-The strategy used consists in explicitly reconstructing the hadronic $\tau$-lepton decays, complementing a previous search by the ATLAS Collaboration that focused on the lower mass range $4\,\GeV<m_a<15\,\GeV$ where the $\tau$-leptons are Lorentz-boosted and overlap, requiring a different analysis strategy~\cite{HMBS-2024-25}.
+This search complements a previous search by the ATLAS Collaboration that focused on the lower mass range $4\,\GeV<m_a<15\,\GeV$ where the $\tau$-leptons are Lorentz-boosted and overlap, requiring a different analysis strategy~\cite{HMBS-2024-25}.
 Limits have also been set on this model by the CMS Collaboration~\cite{CMS-HIG-14-019,CMS-HIG-18-006}.
 The ATLAS Collaboration has also performed searches for new pseudoscalar particles produced in exotic Higgs boson decays in the $b\bar{b}b\bar{b}$~\cite{HIGG-2016-01,HIGG-2017-05,HDBS-2018-47,HMBS-2024-26}, $b\bar{b}\tau^+\tau^-$~\cite{HIGG-2016-16}, $b\bar{b}\mu^+\mu^-$~\cite{HDBS-2021-03}, and $\ell^+\ell^-\ell^{\prime\,+}\ell^{\prime\,-}$($\ell$ = $e$ or $\mu$)~\cite{EXOT-2013-15,EXOT-2016-22} final states.
-The $H\rightarrow aa$ searches can also be interpreted within the Two-Higgs-Doublet Model extended by a new light pseudoscalar singlet (2HDM+S) framework~\cite{a0,Curtin:2013fra}.
+The $H\rightarrow aa$ searches can also be interpreted within the Two-Higgs-Doublet Model~\cite{Branco:2011iw} extended by a new light pseudoscalar singlet (2HDM+S) framework~\cite{a0,Curtin:2013fra}.
 The 2HDM+S model effectively captures the phenomenology of the Higgs sector in the Next-to-Minimal Supersymmetric Standard Model (NMSSM), which extends the Minimal Supersymmetric Standard Model (MSSM) by adding a singlet field~\cite{a0}.
 In this context, the $\tau^{+}\tau^{-}\tau^{+}\tau^{-}$ final state is expected to complement the existing searches, particularly for Type III models with large $\tan\beta$~\cite{Curtin:2013fra}, where the new pseudoscalar decays almost exclusively to $\tau$-leptons.
+This makes the four-$\tau$ final state particularly sensitive in the mass range probed in this analysis, which fills the gap between the existing low-mass ATLAS result~\cite{HMBS-2024-25} and the kinematic threshold of the $H\to aa$ decay.
+The resulting limits on $\mathcal{B}(H\to aa\to 4\tau)$ therefore constrain the mixing between the Higgs boson and the new pseudoscalar state and, more broadly, the viable parameter space of scenarios in which such a light pseudoscalar acts as a portal to a dark sector or drives a strong first-order electroweak phase transition.

 { ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the centre of the detector and the \(z\)-axis along the beam pipe.
 The \(x\)-axis points from the IP to the centre of the LHC ring, and the \(y\)-axis points upwards.
 Polar coordinates \((r,\phi)\) are used in the transverse plane, \(\phi\) being the azimuthal angle around the \(z\)-axis.
 The pseudorapidity is defined in terms of the polar angle \(\theta\) as \(\eta = -\ln \tan(\theta/2)\) and is equal to the rapidity $ y = \frac{1}{2} \ln \left( \frac{E + p_z}{E - p_z} \right) $ in the relativistic limit.
 Angular distance is measured in units of \(\Delta R \equiv \sqrt{(\Delta y)^{2} + (\Delta\phi)^{2}}\).}